wp-plugins/editorial-calendar/readme.txt

 1. See all of your posts and when they'll be posted.
 1. Drag and drop to change your post dates.
 1. Quickedit post titles, contents, and times.
+1. Publish posts or manage drafts.
 1. Easily see the status of your posts.
+1. Manage posts from multiple authors.

 <h4>Make it better</h4>

-The editorial calendar is getting closer and closer to version 1.0.
-We have a few more features to go.
-Thank you to everyone who has helped us improve this plugin with their feedback.
-If you have questions, problems, or idea for new features please let us know at <a href="mailto:wp-edcal@googlegroups.com">wp-edcal@googlegroups.com</a>.
+Thank you to everyone who has given us feedback and helped us improve this plugin.
+If you have questions, problems, or ideas for new features please let us know at <a href="mailto:wp-edcal@googlegroups.com">wp-edcal@googlegroups.com</a>.

 == Installation ==